janderland/fql/readme.md

 ## Building & Running

+### Docker

-FDBQ is available as a Docker image for running queries.
+FDBQ is available as a Docker image for executing queries.
 The first argument passed to the container is the contents of the cluster file.
 The remaining arguments are passed to the FDBQ binary.